chu121su12/loki/docs/sources/setup/upgrade/_index.md

 Previously LogCLI used to fetch remote schema from the store configured in `-boltdb.shipper.shared-store` when `-remote-schema` is set to `true`.
 A new CLI flag `-schema-store` is introduced as a replacement to configure the store for retrieving remote schema.

+#### Automatic timestamp format detection from --from and --to

+Previously in default output mode, the output timestamp is in `RFC3339`.
+When `--from`, `--to` or both are specified, LogCLI will try to guess and use the format specified and use it for output timestamp formatting.
+Use `--output-timestamp-format=rfc3339` to preserve the old behavior.

 ## 2.9.0

 ### Loki 2.9.0